Start9Labs/documentation/site/source/user-manual/ssh.rst

 Creating an SSH Key (Linux/Mac)
 -------------------------------

 #.
-Open a terminal and enter the following command, replacing the example email address with your own (or, alternatively, a comment):
+Open a terminal and enter the following command:

     .. code-block:: bash